 Robust digital workplaces of 2023 and beyond are those that foster a knowledge culture.

 Knowledge culture is a company culture that promotes people identifying, contributing and sharing knowledge.
-It’s a culture that prizes the effective, efficient use of knowledge and recognises that knowledge is the key to a company’s competitive advantage.
+It’s a culture that prizes the effective, efficient use of knowledge and recognizes that knowledge is the key to a company’s competitive advantage.

 Whether this means group video calls, more collaborative decision-making, or online group activities designed to boost brainstorming and productivity, the aim is for ‘purpose-driven’ work.

 As more companies move to digital and automated processes, the spotlight is going to fall on the digital employee experience.
-Organisations moving to digital operations will need to consider how they run and manage a digital workplace, and what tools can be used to support the transition – and their employees.
+Organizations moving to digital operations will need to consider how they run and manage a digital workplace, and what tools can be used to support the transition – and their employees.

 Aside from equipping employees with user-friendly digital tools and training, the question of mental health is also at the forefront of these conversations.